alextanhongpin/ideas/README.md

 ## Future of Web Apps

 How would the future of web apps look like?
 Design conceptual websites with modern technologies.

+## ACL Admin

+ACL that allows you to limit user's access to certain operation (read, write, etc) and allow you to invite new users through email.